bkopanja/bkopanja/README.md

   </div>
 </div>

 I'm a software development professional with 15+ years of experience in various areas (mobile, frontend, backend).
-Ex Director of Engineering @ [Bonfire](https://bonfire.com) where I enjoyed growing a fully remote team and working with some of the best people I've met in my career.
-I'm still involved with Bonfire as a contractor on a position of Solutions Architect where I help lead the teck advancement of the platform.
+Ex Director of Engineering @ [Bonfire](https://bonfire.com) where I helped lead the tech advancement of the platform and enjoyed growing a fully remote team and working with some of the best people I've met in my career.
 ## What's currently going on in my life (professionally ofc 🙂)

 Well beleve it or not, I’m currently learning Python - it's that simple, not ML, not Cryptpo or something else super "hot" right now...
 Plain and simple Python 🙂!